The Pursuit of Uniqueness: Extending Valiant-Vazirani Theorem to the Probabilistic and Quantum Settings: The Case

 \subsection{Using a Many-Outcome Measurement}

-In the previous section we tried to solve example \ref{ex:qma_2_accepting_states} by applying the most natural idea that comes to mind: do a random 2-outcome measurement, and see if one state can ``pass'' the projection with an amount which is not negligible, compared to the other state on the subspace.
+In the previous section we tried to solve example \ref{ex:qma_2_accepting_states} by applying the most natural idea that comes to mind: do a random 2-outcome measurement, and see if one state can ``pass'' the projection with an amount that is not negligible, compared to the other state on the subspace.
 We found out that such a procedure fails.
 In this section, we analyze the use a many-outcome measurement.
 We begin by applying a measurement in a random basis (or, to put it differently, by applying a random unitary according to the Haar measure, and then measuring in the standard basis).
 This, of course, cannot be done efficiently, but we will deal with it later.

-Radhakrishnan et al. \cite{radhakrishnan2005prb} have shown, \begin{theorem} \cite{radhakrishnan2005prb} Let $\ket{\psi_1},\ket{\psi_2}$ be two orthogonal quantum states in $\mathbb{C}^N$.
+Radhakrishnan et al. \cite{RRS05} have shown, \begin{theorem} \cite{RRS05} Let $\ket{\psi_1},\ket{\psi_2}$ be two orthogonal quantum states in $\mathbb{C}^N$.
 Then,

-where $\hat{M}$ is a orthogonal basis chosen uniformly from the Haar measure. \end{theorem} A stronger result was presented in Theorem 1 of \cite{sen2006rmb}, which implies the same kind of result, but instead of the expectation, it asserts that the same holds with all but an exponentially small probability.
+where $\hat{M}$ is an orthogonal basis chosen uniformly from the Haar measure. \end{theorem} A stronger result was presented in \cite[Theorem 1]{Sen06}, which implies the same kind of result, but instead of the expectation, it asserts that the same conditions hold with all but an exponentially small probability.

-Furthermore, Ambainis and Emerson \cite{ambainis2007qtd} have shown that:
+Furthermore, Ambainis and Emerson \cite{AE07} have shown that:

 \begin{theorem} Let $\ket{\psi_1},\ket{\psi_2}$ be two orthogonal quantum states in $\mathbb{C}^N$.
 Then,

 where $\hat{M}$ is a POVM with respect to an $\epsilon$-approximate (4, 4)-design. \end{theorem}